Nonlinear stability for the Maxwell-Born-Infeld system on a Schwarzschild background: Improving the r -weights on the L2 norms of rho , sigma and alpha on Sigma

-In this section we are going to prove stronger integrated estimates for the ``good'' components, i.e. $\alpha$, $\rho$, $\sigma$.
+In this section we are going to prove stronger (in terms of $r$-weights) integrated estimates for the ``good'' components, i.e. $\alpha$, $\rho$, $\sigma$.
 This will enable us to prove the correct decay rates in order to close the bootstrap argument.